Political hip-hop: Worldwide

-Political hip hop scenes
+Political hip hop scenes outside the United States

 Spanish- and Portuguese-speaking political hip hop scene

-Political rappers of Hispanic, Brazilian or Portuguese descent include Calle 13, Racionais MC's, Olmeca, Tohil, Immortal Technique, Rebel Diaz, Manny Phesto, MRK, Portavoz, Facção Central, Psycho Realm, Ana Tijoux, Bocafloja, Zack de la Rocha, Pablo Hasél (Spain), Los Chikos del Maiz (from Valencia, Spain) and Canserbero.
+Political rappers of Hispanic, Brazilian or Portuguese descent include Calle 13, Racionais MC's, Olmeca, Tohil, Immortal Technique, Rebel Diaz, Manny Phesto, MRK, Portavoz, Facção Central, Psycho Realm, Ana Tijoux, Bocafloja, Zack de la Rocha, Pablo Hasél (Spain), Los Chikos del Maiz (from Valencia, Spain), and Canserbero.

 UK political hip hop scene

-Within the United Kingdom hip hop and Grime music scene, political, conscious rap is common, with artists including Lowkey, who focuses on the Israel-Palestine conflict and other issues regarding the Middle East, Logic (a close confidant of Lowkey), Akala, I & Ideal, Mic Righteous, Klashnekoff, Mic Reckless, Riz MC and English Frank.
+Within the United Kingdom hip hop and Grime music scene, political, conscious rap is common, with artists including Lowkey, who focus on the Israel-Palestine conflict and other issues regarding the Middle East, Logic, Akala, I & Ideal, Mic Righteous, Klashnekoff, Mic Reckless, Riz MC and English Frank.

-Prior to the snap election on June 8, 2017, Leader of the Opposition Jeremy Corbyn met with JME while campaigning for the Labour Party to encourage young people to register to vote.
+Before the snap election on June 8, 2017, Leader of the Opposition Jeremy Corbyn met with JME while campaigning for the Labour Party to encourage young people to register to vote.
 During the interview, JME explained that many young voters don't feel as though politicians have their best interests at heart.
-He says they often feel that voting makes no difference anyway.
-He goes on to tell Corbyn that he is the first party leader he feels he can trust, because he is "so genuine it feels like I’m about to meet my mum’s friend".
+He said they often feel that voting makes no difference anyway.
+He went on to tell Corbyn that he is the first party leader he feels he can trust, because he is "so genuine it feels like I’m about to meet my mum’s friend".

 Australian hip hop scene

 Indigenous rappers Briggs and his collaboration with Trials for A.B.
 Original is one of the most prominent political hip hop artists in Australia.
-Artists Urthboy, Jimblah, The Herd, Horrorshow and L-Fresh the lion are all part of the Elefant Traks record label, and often have politically motivated songs.
+Artists Urthboy, Jimblah, The Herd, Horrorshow, and L-FRESH the Lion are all part of the Elefant Traks record label, and often have politically motivated songs.
 Their main focuses are racism and xenophobia but The Herd also focuses on issues of climate, gender inequality and war.
 Quro's 2007 EP Goodnight Mr. Howard contains overtly political critique of the Howard government and its policies.
 Some artists have expressed views on domestic violence through their lyrics.
 One example is the all-female indigenous hip hop group, Oetha, in their 2019 song Disturbing the Peace.

 Norwegian rappers

-Music created by Norwegian rappers are within the public discourse making them part of the political process, this includes songs, lyrics and performances within the Hip Hop genre.
-They also disclose how Hip Hop music can be seen as an integral part of the democratic public sphere processes.
+Music created by Norwegian rappers often become part public discourse, making them part of the political process.
+This includes songs, lyrics and performances within the hip hop genre.
+Hip Hop music can be seen as an integral part of the democratic public sphere processes.